 The three classical phases of matter are solid, liquid and gas.
-Gas particles are well separated, liquid particles are closer together, and solid particles are tightly packed in a rigid structure.
-The diagram below illustrates different phase changes:
+Particles of a gas are well separated while particles of a liquid are closer together.
+Particles of a solid are tightly packed, and are structurally rigid.
+The following figure describes the different types of phase changes:

-A heating or a cooling curve shows the temperature of a substance changes as it is heated or cooled.
-Sloped regions correspond to temperature changes in one of the different states. in a single phase, while flat regions represent phase changes, where the temperature remains constant.
+A heating or a cooling curve shows the change in temperature of a sample as it is heated or cooled.
+Sloped regions correspond to temperature changes in one of the different states.
+Flat regions (constant temperature) correspond to phase changes (this will be discussed further on).

-Distillation is a purification method for liquids and separating liquid mixtures.
-It separates components of a mixture based on their boiling points (the temperature in which liquid changes into gas).
-It's widely used both in laboratories and industrially, such as for refining crude oil or concentrating alcohol.
+Distillation is a method for purifying liquids and separating liquid mixtures.
+It is based on the fact that different substances have different boiling points (the temperature in which liquid changes into gas).
+It is commonly used in the lab, and it also has several commercial uses such as fractionation of crude oil into useful products and concentrating alcohol.